 An exploratory association analysis showed that, after adjusting for admixture, seven markers were associated with T1D (Supplementary Table 2 and Table 2).
-The most significant findings locate on chromosomes 5 and 10 (P = 5.56 × 10-6 and 8.70 × 10-19, respectively).
-It is interesting that only one MHC marker (rs2395656) presented association with the disease, and this happened with less strength in its association (P = 0.04) than markers at chromosomes 5 and 10 (Table 2).
+The most significant findings were located on chromosomes 5 and 10 (P = 5.56 × 10-6 and 8.70 × 10-19, respectively).
+It is interesting that only one MHC marker (rs2395656) presented an association with the disease, and this happened with less strength in its association (P = 0.04) than markers at chromosomes 5 and 10 (Table 2).

 Ancestral components considering T1D subtypes (according to autoimmunity and age at onset)

-We stratified the T1D sample according to the presence (T1AD, autoimmune) or absence (T1BD, idiopathic) of diabetes related AABs; we also stratified the patients group according to their age at onset, e.g., early (≤ 5 years) or late (> 5 years).
+We stratified the T1D sample according to the presence (T1AD, autoimmune) or absence (T1BD, idiopathic) of diabetes-related AABs; we also stratified the patient group according to their age at onset, e.g., early (≤ 5 years) or late (> 5 years).
 We found that 78% (n = 156) of the patients had at least one T1D specific autoantibody (GAD-65 and IA-2), while the 22% remaining (n = 44) were negative for these two antibodies.
-T1AD average age at onset was 8.25 years whilst for T1BD was 7.22.
+T1AD average age at onset was 8.25 years, whilst for T1BD it was 7.22.
 We did not find significant differences between men and women within these two groups (data not shown).

-Over Thirty percent (n = 61, 30.5%) of T1D individuals developed the disease before the age of 5 years, with an average age at onset of 2.66 years.
+Over thirty percent (n = 61, 30.5%) of T1D individuals developed the disease before the age of 5 years, with an average age at onset of 2.66 years.
 The remaining sample (69.5%, n = 139) presented with an age at onset after 5 years, with a mean for this category of 10.28 years.
 As in the stratification by AABs, we did not find significant differences between men and women within the age at onset categories (data not shown).
-Regarding the autoimmune category, comparisons among ancestral genetic composition led to identify no differences for the 74 AIMs taken together (Table 3).
-However, looking at individual loci it was observed that MHC AIMs, present with lower NAT ancestry in the autoimmune subgroup (P = 0.019, Table 3).
+Regarding the autoimmune category, comparisons among ancestral genetic composition led to the identification of no differences for the 74 AIMs taken together (Table 3).
+However, looking at individual loci, it was observed that MHC AIMs present with lower NAT ancestry in the autoimmune subgroup (P = 0.019, Table 3).

 In addition, when comparing diseased individuals in the autoimmune categories to CLM population, it was observed that gene EFR3B AIMs present differences in their ancestral components (Supplementary Table 3).
 Thus, autoimmune patients presented with less NAT ancestry (P = 0.032), whilst T1D idiopathic category presented with higher AFR ancestry (P = 0.016).
 Regarding the age at onset categories, it was observed that the AFR ancestry is significantly higher in the late onset subgroup at gene IL7R AIMs (P = 0.023, Table 4).
-Comparing these two categories to CLM population showed no significant differences for neither the overall set of AIMs nor specific loci (Supplementary Tabl3 S3).
+Comparing these two categories to the CLM population showed no significant differences for either the overall set of AIMs nor specific loci (Supplementary Table S3).

 DISCUSSION